Chapter 16: Leaves, Absences, Holidays, Vacations, and University Closures

 16.C.2 Funeral Time

-In the case of a death in the immediate family, the University provides up to three days paid time off from work to attend the funeral or memorial services and to make necessary arrangements.
-If additional time is needed, vacation time or excused absence without pay may be granted.
-When the death of an immediate family member occurs while a faculty member is on a scheduled vacation, up to three days of the faculty member’s vacation time may be converted to funeral leave.
+In the case of a death in the immediate family, the University provides up to three days (a maximum of 24 hours) paid time off from work for the employee to make necessary arrangements, attend the funeral or memorial services and to make necessary arrangements settle family affairs.
+If additional time is needed, accrued vacation time, Paid Time Off, or excused absence without pay may be granted.

 16.C.3 Pregnancy and Family Care Benefits

-The Family and Medical Leave Act allows eligible employees up to twelve weeks of job-protected leave per year, provides for continuance of the employee’s pre-existing health, dental and vision coverage during this leave period, and restores the employee to the same or an equivalent position at the conclusion of the designated leave.
+The Family and Medical Leave Act (FMLA) allows eligible employees up to twelve weeks of job-protected leave per year, provides for continuance of the employee’s pre-existing health, dental and vision coverage during this leave period, and restores the employee to the same or an equivalent position at the conclusion of the designated leave.
 The FMLA applies to all employees with at least one year of service who worked at least 1250 hours in the previous twelve months.
+See SPG 201.11-1 for details about eligibility

 16.C.5 Jury and Witness Service